annaguo-bios/flexCausal/README.md

     ##
     ##  The graph is nonparametrically saturated.
 Results from the one-step estimator and TMLE are provided, which are in theory the most efficient estimators.

-# 4 Estimation via TMLE estimator and onestep estimator
+# 4 Details on Estimation via TMLE estimator and onestep estimator

 ## 4.1 The Onestep Estimator